-The project consultant team will conduct up to fifteen (15) outreach activities with community organizations to connect with people who might not otherwise take part in the engagement process.
-The purpose of these interviews will be to present the final BRT design concepts and solicit feedback.
-Please see the Meetings with Community Organizations section in Stage 2 Outreach for more details.

-Locations for engagement will consider events held during previous public engagement stages in consultation with NFTA-Metro to select up to fifteen (15) locations.
+The project consultant team will conduct up to twelve (12) outreach activities with community organizations to connect with people who might not otherwise take part in the engagement process.
+The purpose of these meetings will be to provide a project update.
+When relevant, the team can present the DRAFT final BRT design concepts for a few areas and solicit feedback.
+Locations for engagement will consider events held during previous public engagement stages.